Expeditionary LearningEarly years students in green cardigans and grey trousers exploring expedition-themed learning stations with natural specimens.

 3. College and Career Exploration: Help students explore various college and career pathways through expeditionary projects.
 Collaborate with local businesses and organisations to provide students with opportunities for job shadowing, internships, or mentorship programmes.
 Students can gain practical experience, learn about different professions, and develop skills that align with their interests and passions.

 4. Service-Learning Projects: Engage students in meaningful service-learning projects that address social issues in diverse locations.
 Collaborate with local communities or international organisations to tackle challenges such as poverty, healthcare, or education.
-Through hands-on experiences, students can develop empathy, compassion, and a sense of social responsibility.
+Through hands-on activities, students can develop empathy, compassion, and a sense of social responsibility.

 5. Community Documentary: Encourage students to create a documentary about a community or historical site in a diverse location.
 This project can involve research, interviews, and videography, allowing students to showcase the unique aspects of different communities and their cultural heritage.